SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

 The process is yet to be fully fleshed out however the initial plan is as follows:

+Read Treasury Policy Template

 Submit Policy via Google Form

+Within 1 week the selected policy should be announced to all Core Contributors

+Review Submitted Polcies via Google Form

 Policy Selectors will Review Policies and suggest policies to be investigated further

-Selected Policy will now be reviewed by everyone who is interested via Policy Feedback Google Form

 Treasury Guild sessions are used to discuss if Policy should be moved for ratification

+Within 2 weeks after announcing submission policies only have positive reviews agenda item should be picked up if possible.

 Policy selected for ratification will go trough Consent Google Form

 If there is no blockers the policy will take effect based on the implentation start time